72 Notable alumni of

 -

-Yuliy Chersanovich Kim is a Russian bard, composer, poet, and songwriter of Korean descent.
-His songs, encompassing everything from mild humor to biting political satire, appear in at least fifty Soviet movies, including Bumbarash, The Twelve Chairs, and An Ordinary Miracle, as well as the songs "The Brave Captain," "The Black Sea," "The Whale-Fish," "Cursed Lips," "Captain Bering," and "Baron Germont Went to War."
+Yuliy Chersanovich Kim is a Russian bard, composer, poet, and songwriter.
+His songs, encompassing everything from mild humor to biting political satire, appear in dozens of Soviet movies, including Bumbarash, The Twelve Chairs, and An Ordinary Miracle, as well as the songs "The Brave Captain," "The Black Sea," "The Whale-Fish," "Cursed Lips," "Captain Bering," and "Baron Germont Went to War."
 Since 1998, he has been living in Israel and has made periodic tours throughout Russia, Europe, and the United States.

 -